dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

                 3. A popup or page reroute will occur requesting the user to upload a (valid) .xlsx file (from Workday)
                 4. Once the user successfully uploads an .xlsx file of their schedule, the blank schedule will become populated with the users uploaded schedule
             - **Failure scenario(s)**:
                 - 3a.
-The user uploads their schedule to the worng term
+The user uploads their schedule to the wrong term
                     - 3a1.
 An error message is displayed telling the user that that the schedule is not for the currently selected term
         2. **View Schedule**<a name="fr2_3"></a>:
             - **Description**: The user can view their schedules and a particular schedule